 The reason for this is two-fold: For one, some substances can have fatal withdrawal symptoms.
 In these cases, professional medical assistance should be sought out during the detox.
 Second, when a patient is going through withdrawal, they are more apt to relapse or fall back into using the addictive substance, because either the psychology strain of withdrawal or the physical withdrawal symptoms are too strong to handle without more complete medical supervision.

-Lastly, individuals who attend IOP intensive outpatient should be open to considering a stay in residential treatment if their use continues during outpatient treatment.
+Lastly, individuals who attend an intensive outpatient program should be open to considering a stay in residential treatment if their use continues during outpatient treatment.
 It’s not unusual for a person to start in IOP but realize they cannot stay sober under this level of care, and so he or she opts for a more intensive addiction treatment program.

-Therapies Included in IOP Intensive Outpatient Treatment
+Therapies Included in Our IOP

 - Individual Therapy.
 Individual therapy is made up of regular one-on-one sessions with a therapist.
 These sessions enable patients to understand their condition and develop the necessary self-awareness to beat the addiction.

 - Group Therapy.
 The value of group therapy is that it encourages communication between people who are experiencing similar situations.
 Group therapy also promotes self-awareness and the feeling that they are not going through recovery alone.